doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 Reading the [related android bug-tracker list](https://code.google.com/p/android/issues/list?can=1&q=KeyPairGeneratorSpec&colspec=ID+Type+Status+Owner+Summary+Stars&cells=tiles) some cry 'its a bug' and others 'its a feature'.
 If its a feature documentation is much needed, if a bug then fixes are welcome.
 From this point the most I can do it outline what I have seen so as to enable others to work around it / be aware.

-If you do get into the position of having a wiped keystore I have seen this manifest in two ways (in my initial testing):
+If you do get into the position of having a wiped keystore I have seen this manifest in the below ways (in my initial testing):

-1. Most of the time ~98% in my original testing the key data _AND_ alias is wiped - giveng a `InvalidKeyException` at point of use.
+1. Most of the time ~98% in my original testing the key data _AND_ alias is wiped - giving a `InvalidKeyException` at point of reading the `KeyPair` from the `KeyStore`.
 2. A small amount of the time ~2% the key data is lost but the alias is _not_ giving `IllegalArgException`
+3. _**Post M Edit:**_ Using the newer apis will now throw a dedicated exception for this, `KeyPermanentlyInvalidatedException` which is a subclass of `InvalidKeyException`.
+This seems to be thrown at point of use i.e. `Cipher.encrypt` rather than when reading the Key handle.

 See below for the `InvalidKeyException` source.